poplingue/dataesr-paysage-ui/README.md

 * button to reset data from current form
 * add unit tests for complex components
+* move form pages to a test page
 * add possibility of comments to section/field
 * adding link to section/field
 * improve DynamicBreadcrumb system